Yandex Cloud

 Make sure the cluster service account has read access to the bucket.

-• Copy the archive to all the cluster nodes manually or using initialization scripts and provide the full file path in the spark.driver.extraClassPath and spark.executor.extraClassPath properties.
+• Copy the archive to all cluster nodes manually or using initialization scripts and provide the full file path in the spark.driver.extraClassPath and spark.executor.extraClassPath properties.

 3. Set the following properties at the level of clusters or individual Apache Spark™ jobs that need access to Delta Lake tables: